derailed/k9s/README.md

     refreshRate: 2
     # Indicates whether modification commands like delete/kill/edit are disabled.
 Default is false
     readOnly: false
-    # Indicates log view maximum buffer size.
-Default 1k lines.
+    # Logs configuration
+    logger:
+      # Defines the number of lines to return.
+Default 100
-    logBufferSize: 200
+      tail: 200
+      # Defines the total number of log lines to allow in the view.
+Default 1000
+      buffer: 500
-    # Indicates how many lines of logs to retrieve from the api-server.
-Default 200 lines.
+      # Represents how far to go back in the log timeline in seconds.
+Default is 5min
-    logRequestSize: 200
+      sinceSeconds: 300
     # Indicates the current kube context.
 Defaults to current context
     currentContext: minikube
     # Indicates the current kube cluster.
 Defaults to current context cluster